hectoramirez/Language-localization_FIFA/README.md

 __Language localization__ is the process of adapting a product's translation to a specific country or region.
 It is the second phase of a larger process of product translation and cultural adaptation (for specific countries, regions, cultures or groups) to account for differences in distinct markets, a process known as internationalization and localization.

 In this project we aim to find the best possible language to which translate next versions of [Electronic Arts](https://www.ea.com)'s videogame, __FIFA__.
 For this, we don't have any official data but the specifications of the game and a full dataset of the attributes and skills of the players in the game.
-Apart from this, we will also employ a collection of Twitter tweets mentioning the game and with a [sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis) score.
-This data, however, will be enough to come with an insightful conclusion about what would be a good language candidate for the future.
+Apart from this, we also employ a collection of Twitter tweets mentioning the game and with a [sentiment](https://en.wikipedia.org/wiki/Sentiment_analysis) score.
+This data, however, is enough to come with an insightful conclusion about what would be a good language candidate for the future.

-### Notebooks
+## Notebooks

 * `FIFA_localization.ipynb`: Main notebook with the analyses.
 The contents include:

     0. FIFA languages included in the game
     1. The FIFA 20 dataset
         1. Adding languages to the dataset
-        2. Player's international reputation
+        2. Player's international reputations
     2. Twitter analysis
         1. Tweets with coordinates (exact location)
         2. Tweets by tweet language